microsoft/backupessentials/README.md

 This section describes how you may install the Hyper-V backup components for different distributions.<br>

-1. Please use the following instructions for RHEL 5.9:
+a) Please use the following instructions for RHEL 5.9:

-1.1 Download the RHEL 5.9 installation script and the corresponding RPMs as follows: curl -l
+Download the RHEL 5.9 installation script and the corresponding RPMs as follows: curl -l

-1.2 Run the install.sh script as follows:
+Run the install.sh script as follows:
 ./install.sh

-2. Please use the following instructions for RHEL 6.4:
+b) Please use the following instructions for RHEL 6.4:

-2.1 Download the RHEL 5.9 installation script and the corresponding RPMs as follows: curl -l
+Download the RHEL 5.9 installation script and the corresponding RPMs as follows: curl -l

-2.2 Run the install.sh script as follows:
+Run the install.sh script as follows:
 ./install.sh